nezaboodka/reactronic/README.md

 `render` function causing it to renew its cached value.

-In general case, all reactions and caches are automatically and immediately marked as obsolete when changes are made in those reactive objects and cached functions that were used during their execution.
+In general case, all reactions and caches are automatically and immediately marked as obsolete when changes are made in those observable objects and cached functions that were used during their execution.
 And once marked, the functions are automatically executed again, either immediately (for @reactive functions) or on-demand (for @cached functions).

-Reactronic takes full care of tracking dependencies between all the reactive objects and reactions/caches.
+Reactronic takes full care of tracking dependencies between all the observable objects and reactions/caches.
 With Reactronic, you no longer need to create data change events in one set of objects, subscribe to these events in other objects, and manually maintain switching from the previous object version